SciTools/iris/docs/src/whatsnew/latest.rst

    The highlights for this minor release of Iris include:

-   * We've added support for `UGRID`_ meshes which can now be loaded and attached to a cube.
+   * We've added experimental support for `UGRID`_ meshes which can now be loaded and attached to a cube.

    And finally, get in touch with us on `GitHub`_ if you have any issues or feature requests for improving Iris.
 Enjoy!